The Best 4K Monitors (2023 Reviews)

 Further, the monitor covers the entire sRGB color space, so the colors are vivid and not over-saturated when viewing SDR content.
 HDR is supported, but due to lack of wide color gamut, brightness and local dimming, it’s meaningless.

-Moving on, the monitor has built-in smart features, including streaming apps, DeX, AirPlay 2 and Microsoft 365.
+Moving on, the monitor is based on TizenOS and has built-in smart features, including streaming apps, DeX, AirPlay 2 and Microsoft 365.

 Design & Connectivity

-The stand of the monitor is tilt-only, but there’s a 100x100mm pattern for VESA mounting.
-Connectivity options include USB-C (DP 1.4 Alt Mode, 65W PD), two HDMI 2.0 ports, WiFi, Bluetooth, two downstream USB 2.0 ports and built-in speakers.
+The stand of the monitor is tilt-only, but there’s a 200x200mm pattern for VESA mounting.
+Connectivity options include USB-C (DP 1.4 Alt Mode, 65W PD), two HDMI 2.0 ports, WiFi, Bluetooth, three USB 2.0 ports and decent built-in speakers.

 Conclusion